 My areas of interest link across graphic design and information design history, the technologies and artefacts of graphic production and their social and cultural locations, and the history of letterforms and type.
 Common to many areas is a concern for material history involving close engagement with artefacts and collections.

 Within the field of design history, I have taken a special interest in Isotype, in particular where its aim and claims of international comprehensibility are worked out locally.
 Interest in Isotype has also overlapped with the study of graphic information in editorial contexts.
 Additional areas of interest have included studies of the visual-technical artefacts of graphic production (for example, moiré and fluorescent ink).
 Of particular concern is their intersection with graphic design over time and the meanings they accrue when co-opted by designers.
-I have an equal interest in individuals who have exploited graphic technique from ‘outsider’ perspectives to make inventive contributions to design (for example, Dr Shinobu Ishihara).
+I have an equal interest in individuals who have exploited graphic technique from ‘outsider’ perspectives to make inventive contributions to design (for example, Shinobu Ishihara and George van den Bergh).

 Letterforms and type